-Lobo Series Planned for SyFy Channel
+Lobo Series Planned For SyFy Channel

 When it comes to live-action television series based on their characters, DC Comics makes some strange choices.
 This trend continues with SyFy announcing their plans for Lobo series, following the interstellar bounty hunter’s adventures.
 Lobo is a strange choice for a number of reasons.
 Still, a Lobo series fits the pattern of recent DC television shows which have focused on lower-profile characters that don’t tell traditional “comic book” stories.
-Following in the footsteps of Doom Patrol and Swamp Thing, the Lobo series will follow a character that isn’t, exactly, a superhero.
+Following in the footsteps of Doom Patrol and Swamp Thing (which had its series premiere), the Lobo series will follow a character that isn’t, exactly, a superhero.
 Still, Lobo has long been a fan-favorite in the comics, taking prominent roles in storylines and winning the hearts of many a comic book fan from since his first appearance in the 1980s.
 In fact, Marvel’s own Stan Lee once said that Lobo was his “favorite” character.

-A Brief History of Lobo
+A Brief History Of Lobo

 Created by Roger Slifer and Keith Geffen, Lobo was a villain who looked very different at first.
 Some elements of the character were present from the onset though.
 He had chalk-white skin, rode a space-motorcycle, and worked as a bounty hunter and mercenary.
 He made his first appearance as the villain in the third issue of Omega Men, an edgy-at-the-time space-faring series published by D.C.
 Giffen said that Lobo was created as a parody of the ultra-violent anti-heroes popular at the time, specifically Wolverine and the Punisher.